jamesjarvis/jamesjarvis.io/content/posts/mini-sabbatical-4-vietnam/index.md

 Audience: Travel blog with personal details?
 Or just a factual trip?
 I think travel blog with personal takes, but with factual information.
 Cut out irrelevant information.

-- Arriving in Hanoi, immediately rushed into a delivery car to ha long, arriving at midnight
 - In the morning, day trip around ha long bay, back to hanoi old quarter arriving at midnight again
 - Hostelworld app great way to find out what to do, booked onto walking tour in the morning where I met some cool travellers.
 Explored the city, something else?
 Then off to pub street in the evening.
 Banh Mi 47?
 - Day after checking out something else(?) then relax around the lake with aunties dancing, got on bike taxi where I got scammed by the Mafia.
 Met Harry